ibm-cloud-docs/vmwaresolutions/services/pio_ordering.md

 # Ordering PrimaryIO HDM
 {: #pio_ordering}

 You can include the PrimaryIO Hybrid Cloud Data Management (HDM) service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
 You must order PrimaryIO HDM directly from PrimaryIO.

-* To get started with a trial software, go to https://www.primaryio.com/free-trial/.
+You can get started with a [trial version](https://www.primaryio.com/free-trial/){: external}.
-* To request a quote and buy PrimaryIO HDM, go to https://www.primaryio.com/buy-now/.

 ## Before you begin
 {: #pio_ordering-before}